 In many situations, you need to allow access for other users to view jobs but you do not want them to be able to create or change jobs even if they are using the user themselves as the owner of those jobs.
 In this case, which role allows you to do this?
 Unfortunately, none.
 The least privileged role in SQL Agent, which is SQLAgentUserRole, already allows the user to create and change jobs where he is the owner.

-Given this scenario, the DBA Caroline goltara found a creative way to achieve this goal.
-She gave me the hint of adding the user or group to the SQLAgentReaderRole role so that they can view all jobs, and then deny permission on job handling SPs using the commands below:
+Given this scenario, the DBA Caroline goltara found a creative way to achieve that goal.
+She gave me the tip to add the user or group to the SQLAgentReaderRole role, so that he can view all jobs, and then deny permission in the SP's for handling jobs, using the commands below:

 -- Bloquear criação